marlago/website/content/experiments/This sounds Turkish to me.rst

   ..

   Agreement attraction in Turkish comprehension.
-Sentences with a plural attractor are accepted more often than sentences lacking an attractor (5d vs. 5c).
+Our participants accepted ungrammatical sentences more often when they contained a plural attractor (5d).

 Surprisingly, this is NOT what happened: in fact, **our Turkish participants showed a robust attraction effect**!
 They accepted ungrammatical sentences with plural attractors around 25% of the time (5d), almost 10% more than the fully ungrammatical sentences, which did not have any attractor (5c).

 .. container:: ling-ex